Reki43/Assignment-3/README.md

 **1. Install UFW**

-Copy and paste the following code to install UFW:
+Copy and paste the following code to install UFW[^5]:

 ```
 sudo pacman -S ufw
 ```

 >[!CAUTION]
 >It is very important that after downloading UFW, you **do not enable UFW** right away.
 You will be locked out of your SSH droplet.
-Follow the next steps carefully to succesfully implement UFW.
+Follow the next steps carefully to succesfully implement UFW[^4].

 **2. Allow SSH and HTTP from anywhere**

-To allow SSH connections from anywhere copy and paste the following command:
+To allow SSH connections from anywhere copy and paste the following command[^5]:

 ```
 sudo ufw allow ssh